All Episodes

 Great, great.

-It's uh it's uh a bucket it's a bucket and a cup.
+It's a bucket and a cup.

 Right.

-And use them in the right order too.
+And use them in the right order, too.

-Yeah and use them in the right order and then make sure you don't touch each other's left hand.
+Yeah, and use them in the right order, and then make sure you don't touch each other's left hand.

 It's pretty scary.

-They got chicklets and toilet paper and depends on how many squares you want is to how much you've got to pay uh and that toilet paper is pretty rough.
+And it depends on how many squares you want as to how much you've got to pay.

 Yeah, yeah, it is.